 Lancashire Witch Trials

-One of the most famous and dramatic events to take place in Lancashire occured almost 400 years ago in 1612, and has since formed the basis of novels, and radio and television programmes.
+One of the most famous and dramatic events to take place in Lancashire occurred over 400 years ago in 1612, and has since formed the basis of novels, and radio and television programmes.